Skin Fungus Treatment

 Fungal infections are more common in people who:

-- sweat excessively due to their work or health conditions like hyperhydrosis
+- sweat excessively due to their work or health conditions like hyperhidrosis

 - avoid hygiene and don’t bathe regularly